-Oil, Gas, and Mineral Exploration213
+Oil, Gas, and Mineral Exploration

-Decreases in summer polar ice may alter options for oil, gas, and mineral exploration in Arctic offshore or onshore areas.
-Offshore of Alaska, the U.S. outer continental shelf (OCS) covers more than 1 billion acres, 214 including some areas with high oil and gas potential.
+Decreases in summer polar ice may alter options for oil, gas, and mineral exploration in Arctic offshore and onshore areas.
+Offshore of Alaska, the U.S. outer continental shelf (OCS) covers more than 1 billion acres, including some areas with high oil and gas potential.
 Even with warmer temperatures, exploration and development in the Arctic are still subject to harsh conditions, especially in winter.
 This makes it costly and challenging to develop the infrastructure necessary to produce, store, and transport oil, gas, and minerals from newly discovered deposits.
 Severe weather poses challenges to several ongoing offshore operations as well as to new exploration.

 Offshore oil and gas exploration is affected by efforts to map the margins of the U.S. OCS.
 Shrinking sea ice cover in the Arctic has intensified interest in surveying and mapping the continental margins of multiple countries with lands in the Arctic.
 Delineating the extent of the continental margins beyond the 200 nautical mile Exclusive Economic Zone (EEZ) could lead to consideration of development on substantial amounts of submerged lands.
-Mapping projects are underway, by individual countries and through cooperative government studies, to support submissions to the Commission on the Limits of the Continental Shelf, including for areas that may contain large amounts of oil, natural gas, methane hydrates, or minerals.
+Mapping projects are underway, by individual countries and through cooperative government studies, to support